 London dog swim events at pools & lidos?

 But what about London?
 Is there any place in the capital hosting similar days?
-Well, back in July this year, dog sitting and walking network Rover, to celebrate its UK launch, hosted a Dog Swimming Gala at the West Reservoir Centre in Hackney, with 20-minutes swimming sessions, a race and other activities.
+Back in July 2018, dog sitting and walking network Rover, to celebrate its UK launch, hosted a Dog Swimming Gala at the West Reservoir Centre in Hackney, with 20-minutes swimming sessions, a race and other activities.

 Are you planning your next holiday on the ground of the next Dog Swim?